-The negative effects of social media on teens and tweens can be obvious for parents and educators, but there are rarely discussions about the positive impact of social media.
-When teaching children how to build healthy screen time habits, it can be helpful to also understand the advantages of social media.
-We asked 10 experts to share their opinions about the positive impact of social media on teen and tweens.
+The negative effects of social media on teens and tweens can be obvious for parents and educators, but there are seldom discussions about the positive impact of social media.
+When teaching students how to build healthy screen time habits, it can be helpful to also understand the advantages of social media.

 2. Social media can be used to create a positive digital footprint and search results